-"Non-Current Mortgage Loan Percentage Trigger" means a trigger that will be breached if for each Distribution Date, the Non-Current Mortgage Loan Percentage exceeds 75% of the current Credit Enhancement.
+"Non-Current Mortgage Loan Percentage Trigger" means a trigger that will be breached if for any Distribution Date, the Non-Current Mortgage Loan Percentage exceeds 75% of the current Credit Enhancement.

-"Notice of Breach or Indemnification" means the written notice provided by the Asset Manager to the Seller within the applicable timeframe regarding (i) a potential Material Breach of a Representation or Warranty; or (ii) an Existing Lien Loss or Collateral Deficiency Loss for which the Asset Manager is seeking indemnification from the Seller, which notice is in the form required by, and includes all of the information set forth in, the Pooling and Servicing Agreement.
+"Notice of Breach or Indemnification" means the written notice provided by the Collateral Administrator to the Seller within the applicable timeframe regarding (i) a potential Material Breach; or (ii) an Existing Lien Loss or Collateral Deficiency Loss for which the Collateral Administrator is seeking indemnification from the Seller, which notice is in the form required by, and includes all of the information set forth in, the Pooling and Servicing Agreement.
 A notice regarding a Material Breach must contain the applicable documents set forth in the Pooling and Servicing Agreement to be considered complete for purposes of the Pooling and Servicing Agreement.